Access Methods

 # Start additional servicescd /workspacepython -m http.server 8000 &

-# Background processingnohup python train_model.py > training.log 2>&1 &
+# Background processingnohup python train_model.py > training.log 2>&1 &File transfer methods

 Section titled “File transfer methods”Browser upload/download